-Later, the two royals attended the parade and handed out sprigs of shamrocks to the officers.
+Later, the two royals attended the parade, and handed out springs of shamrocks to the officers.
 According to The Mirror, this year’s parade is much smaller than past years, as the battalion currently has troops deployed around the world.

-For a fourth consecutive year, Kate pinned shamrocks onto Irish Wolfhound Domhnall’s ceremonial tunic.
+For a third consecutive year, Kate pinned shamrocks onto Irish Wolfhound Domhnall’s ceremonial tunic.
 Domhnall is the regiment’s mascot.

 If you skip forward to around the two-minute mark on the video below, you can see Kate has difficulty pinning the shamrock sprig to Domhnall, and it falls off when the dog walks away.

 After the parade, William and Kate spoke with veterans, cadets, servicemen and women and their families.

 Here’s a picture of Jeannel Duncan-Dolcy meeting Kate after the ceremony:

 Jeannel said “The Duchess of Cambridge just shook my hands and she loves the colour of my coat!” before adding, “Kate’s absolutely gorgeous in person and very polite.
 I love her“.